mateoconlechuga/convimg/readme.md

 ConvPNG can export image and palette data to appvars.
 The commands for appvars are shown below.
 These use the same style as groups.

-*Note:* Images are ordered in the appvar based on their first appearance in a #Group.
-They are **not** ordered based on the listed images.

 ---

     #AppvarC   : <appvar name>